phillip-motion/Canvalry-scripts/README.md

   </a>
 </p>

-Install by copying the Canva folder to your Cavalry Scripts directory.
+Copy the scripts to your Cavalry Scripts folder.

 ## Easey